nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/architecture.rst

 The Provisioning module takes care of both sides of this process, by implementing a provisioner role (the network owner) and a provisionee role (the device to add).

 The mesh stack supports provisioning of a device directly through the PB-ADV/PB-GATT provisioning bearer, which can only happen between a provisioner and a provisionee that are within radio range of each other.
-The Bluetooth mesh provisioning protocol is implemented in Zephyr.
+The Bluetooth Mesh provisioning protocol is implemented in Zephyr.
 For more information about the provisioning process and the API, see :ref:`zephyr:bluetooth_mesh_provisioning`.